coherent-research/dcs-documentation/DCSUserGuide.md

 | 3   | 2003 | CHP Gross Check Meter        |
 | 4   | 1344 | CHP Parasitic Meter           |

+## Capacity Market Scheme Report by Period Value
+This report is the equivalent to the Capacity Market Scheme Report report with the exception that the readings are presented as period values as opposed to total values.

 ## CSV Readings